zilexa/Homeserver/Recommendations.md

 7. PicoPSU-90 & Leicke 120W adapter - extremely efficient at low power consumption.
 Normal PSUs are only efficient at higher consumption levels (doesn't make sense for a 24/7 homeserver).

 ## Storage
 - For the OS and applications, use an NVME drive, for example M.2 PCI Express 3.0 x4 are common.
-- Samsung PM981a, WesternDigital SN730, Kioxia G6 are examples of M.2 NVME ssds that have low idle power consumption.
+PCI 4.0 uses more power and the extra speed is useless for our purpose.
+Choose the M.2 NVME SSD with low idle power consumption.
 There are big differences, look for Anandtech, Tomshardware reviews.
 Most other reviewers do not test idle power consumption at all!
 Even though on a 24x7 system, this will be THE power consumption 90% of the time.
+The following have very low idle power consumption:
+  - Samsung PM981a
+  - WesternDigital SN730
+  - Kioxia G6
-- For data storage, backups etc use SATA instead of NVME: SATA SSDs offer plenty of speed and use less power.
+- For data storage, backups etc use SATA instead of NVME: SATA SSDs offer plenty of speed (up to 550MB/s) and use less power.
 They are also cheaper.
-There are very little usecases for NVME/PCI Express drives in a NAS/Homeserver.
+There are very little usecases for NVME/PCI Express as storage drives in a NAS/Homeserver.
 - When using harddisks, go for 2.5" instead of 3.5" because they use up to 5 times less power, even when idle.
 Instead of buying the SATA harddisks, buy the Seagate Portable Drive or Seagate Backup Plus 4TB or 5TB: they cost half the price and contain a normal SATA controller.
 Just remove them from the usb case first.